rocicorp/replicache-quickstarts/README.md

 This is a demo of Reflect: an upcoming Replicache-as-a-service product we are building.

 The idea of Reflect is that you can get all the benefits of [Replicache](https://replicache.dev/) without having to build your own backend.
-Think of it like Firebase, but with multiplayer and offline support that actually works 😂.
+Think of it like Firebase, but with multiplayer and offline support that works 😂.

 Currently the way you run this demo is "on-prem": you get yourself a Cloudflare account and upload the backend (which is inside this repo) to your Cloudflare account.